smaremanda/add-in-docs/overview/specify-office-hosts-and-api-requirements.md

 In the code above:

 -  _RequirementSetName_ (required) is a string that represents the name of the requirement set.
-For more information about available requirement sets, see[Office add-in requirement sets](http://msdn.microsoft.com/library/68e346bc-b63a-4e73-ae2f-b03d1b27b98f%28Office.15%29.aspx).
+For more information about available requirement sets, see [Office add-in requirement sets](http://msdn.microsoft.com/library/68e346bc-b63a-4e73-ae2f-b03d1b27b98f%28Office.15%29.aspx).

 -  _VersionNumber_ (optional) is the version of the requirement set.

 In Excel 2016 or Word 2016, use  **isSetSupported** with the **ExcelAPI** or **WordAPI** requirement sets.
 The **isSetSupported** method, and the **ExcelAPI** and **WordAPI** requirement sets, are available in the latest Office.js file available from the CDN.
 If you don't use Office.js from the CDN, your add-in might generate exceptions because **isSetSupported** will be undefined.
-For more information, see[Specify the latest JavaScript API for Office library](../overview/specify-office-hosts-and-api-requirements.md#ReferenceOfficeJS).
+For more information, see [Specify the latest JavaScript API for Office library](../overview/specify-office-hosts-and-api-requirements.md#ReferenceOfficeJS).

  >**Note**   **isSetSupported** does not work in Outlook or Outlook Web App.
-To use a runtime check in Outlook or Outlook Web App, use the technique described in[Runtime checks using methods not in a requirement set](../overview/specify-office-hosts-and-api-requirements.md#RTCmthdnotinReqSet).
+To use a runtime check in Outlook or Outlook Web App, use the technique described in [Runtime checks using methods not in a requirement set](../overview/specify-office-hosts-and-api-requirements.md#RTCmthdnotinReqSet).

 The following code example shows how an add-in can provide different functionality for different Office hosts that might support different requirement sets or API members.